doclearning/CppND-Capstone-Game/README.md

 * SDL2 >= 2.0
   * All installation instructions can be found [here](https://wiki.libsdl.org/Installation)
   * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
+* SDL2_image and SDL2_ttf
+  * Installation instructions can be found [here](https://www.libsdl.org/projects/SDL_image/) and [here](https://www.libsdl.org/projects/SDL_ttf/)
+  * use: [sudo apt-get install libsdl2-image-dev libsdl2-ttf-dev] on workspace
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

-  //JAQ Review
+* Google Mathfu and Vectorial for vector math
+  * Embedded for laziness

 ### Instructions

-1. Clone this repo.
+1. Clone this repo
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./SnakeGame`.
+4. Run it: `./LanderClone`

-  //JAQ Check

 ## Code Structure Overview